-Greener Government Buildings (GGB) is a Victorian Government program designed to improve the energy and water efficiency of existing Government buildings and infrastructure.
+Greener Government Buildings (GGB) is a Victorian Government program designed to help government agencies achieve their net-zero emissions targets by improving the energy and water efficiency of existing Government buildings and infrastructure.

+GGB does this by providing loan funding and technical advice to Government agencies for them to implement energy efficient and renewable energy projects.
 The result will be a more efficient public asset portfolio that can be operated at lower cost, with a reduced impact on the environment.